angeltried/pop-this-quiz/readme.md

     4. Will add styles to my buttons.
     5. Made a game css.
     6. Add color for when you choose the questions red for wrong green for right.
+    7. linked ccs to endhtml to give same styles.
+    8. add for and intput to style the endhtml buttons.

 * java